Reactivity in Dogs

 DOES MY DOG-REACTIVE DOG NEED DOGGY FRIENDS?

-Honestly, probably not.
-Many owners will do things like take their dog-reactive dog to the dog park and turning them loose, thinking the exposure will help.
+Many owners will do things like take their dog-reactive dog to the dog park or daycare, thinking the exposure will help.
 There’s a small chance it will, but a bigger chance your dog will just get to practice bad behavior.